abdullahjan007/Devops/README.md

 We use bash.
 They all are approximately similar with a little bit difference but it is very important to use the appropriate one.
 Now a days ksh is outdated most of the people uses bash and sh.
 And sh is indirectly a bash.
 Why I said this?
 Because when we use sh it makes a link with bash so that’s why I said that it is indirectly a bash.
 Let suppose you give a sh script to your colleague and on his machine same sh script doesnot run.
 Do you know why?
 The reason is from last year linux/ubuntu makes a linking with dash instead of bash so you don’t know that the sh on your friends/colleague machines link with what so that’s why there’s a chance of an error.
 So, use of bash is preferable.<br></br>
+EXECUTION:
+<br></br>
+Now in order to execute the script either you use ./file name or sh file name but when you hit enter it shows you “permission denied”.
+Either you make a file by yourself and write content by yourself but still linux ask you to first let me know who can execute this script or file because linux is very secure.
+So, in order to execute script or file you first have to set permissions <br></br>